wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-three.markdown

 Second, how clean and clear the layout is made learning the tool very enjoyable.
 Everything was easy to find and navigate and the prominence of the **browse site**, **lock deploy**, and **view log** tools really helped me hit the ground running since those were the tools I needed to get started.

-The last thing I want to mention is how helpful it is to have the deploy menu since it’s much more efficient to wait for the ‘success’ deploy status when trying to view a page update instead of just spamming the refresh button like I usually do.
+The last thing I want to mention is how helpful it is to have the deploy menu since it’s much more efficient to wait for the `success` deploy status when trying to view a page update instead of just spamming the refresh button like I usually do.